 Faire table rase

 After 10 meetings, 3 unreadable PowerPoints, and a whiteboard full of arrows bravely pointing nowhere, the team finally decided to faire table rase.
-They scrapped all the plans, all the “brilliant ideas,” and especially the infamous 47-page strategy document no one had ever read past page 3.
+They scrapped all the plans, all the “brilliant ideas,” and especially the infamous 47-page strategy document no one had ever read.
 The only idea rescued from the wreck?
-Ordering croissants for the next meeting - apparently the only thing everyone can agree on.
+Ordering croissants for the next meeting - apparently the only thing everyone could agree on.

 Origin